gbhl/piwg-citations/README.md

 ### Programs:

+* **BioStorID.py**
+>A python 3 program that builds a tsv file containing BHL part ids in the first column and the corresponding BioStor identifiers in the second column.
+All parts for the specified BHL title id are processed.
+Users may load the tsv file into  a new tab in a Google Sheets spreadsheet and then use VLOOKUP to copy BioStor IDs into a different tab in the spreadsheet.

 * **cr2bhl.py**
 >A python 3 program that gathers article metadata from **Crossref** for the specified **ISSN** and **date range** and writes it to a tsv file.
 It formats the metadata in a way that allows definition of articles in BHL using the **Import Segments** function.
 Optionally, this program will match Crossref articles with existing BHL articles.